MileHacker Logo

 Explore Local Heritage

-The "Fishmonger's Bridge" (Pont de la Poissonnerie), a small, often overlooked bridge in Little Venice, offers a quintessential Colmar view.
+The "Fishmonger's Bridge" (Pont de la Poissonnerie), a small, often overlooked bridge in Little Venice, offers a typical Colmar view.
 This spot represents the city's historic charm away from the most crowded areas.

 • Guided walking tours, often arranged by the Tourist Office, reveal these lesser-known pathways.

-• The "Petit Train Touristique" (tourist train) offers a narrated overview, passing by a number of hidden architectural details.
+• The "Petit Train Touristique" (tourist train) offers a narrated overview, passing by some hidden architectural details.

 • Smaller art galleries scattered throughout the Old Town showcase works by local artists.